-It may seem like an unnecessary extravagance for the hill, but Philippa Davis' chocolate and orange fruit tea cake is best for when sustenance is required
+Philippa Davis' wonderful chocolate and orange fruit tea cake is simple to make and is also an excellent treat for when sustenance is required

 CHOCOLATE AND ORANGE FRUIT TEA CAKE

 - 250ml boiling water

 - 100g mixed dried fruit

 - 2 tbsp orange liqueur

 - 250g soft brown sugar